-Complex data as the fourth column in Figure 33 shows that there are many more data-based model building where inputs may be "complex" such as images.
-Here, "complex" is meant as more complex than the previous cases, the input was a vector $(x_1, ..., x_p)$ of fixed length p of say less than 100, although the inputs are possibly heavily processed.
-Other complex examples are the heavy AI models for text, language, and perhaps audio.
-Convolutional neural networks, also known under the term deep learning, are tailored to images as input.
+Complex data as the fourth column in Figure 36 shows that there are more data-based model building approaches where inputs may be "complex" such as images.
+Here, "complex" is meant as more complex than the first three columns.
+Without giving a precise definition, in the non-complex cases above, the input of a single observation is a vector $(x_1, ..., x_p)$ of fixed length p of say less than 100, although the inputs are possibly heavily processed and may encode a mix of discrete and continuous variables.
+Typically, each of those variables is human-interpretable.
+In contrast, more complex examples are the free text as handled by the LLM (Large Language Models), images, audio, and video.
+For instance, an image of 100x100 pixels of grey values could be considered as a vector of length 10000 but is better dealt with by dedicated methods such as convolutional neural networks, also known under the term deep learning.
 A basic application is classification to identify objects on an image, and additional applications are a heatmap that explains which parts of the images lead to the classification.
 Another application as a generic building block is GAN (generative adversarial network).
 Given a modestly sized set of images of some sort, one model tries to make new images as similar as possible but has no access to the set of images.
 Another model, the adversary of the first model, tries to predict whether a given image is original or generated.
-Together these iteratively learn and improve, resulting in a model that can generate similar-like images that may be useful in Al training.
+Together these iteratively learn and improve, resulting in a model that can generate similarlike images that may be useful in AI training.

-When modeling randomness one gets in the area of generative modelling.
-Generative modeling is the counterpart of discriminative modeling, which contains both regression and classification and is the more known part of machine learning.
+When modeling randomness one gets into the area of generative modelling.
+Generative modeling is the counterpart of discriminative modeling, which contains both regression and classification and is the more well-known part of machine learning.
 Generative modelling focusses on p(x|y) rather than p(y|x) as in discriminative modelling.
 Where x is the data and y is the label.
 For instance, in images of cats and dogs, where the images are the x and the labels (cat or dog) are the y, a generative model gives you an image of a cat or a dog given the label.
 In generative modeling, the label y is often not relevant, as the primary goal is to obtain the data distribution for a particular case.
 The simplest form of generative modeling involves estimating a distribution from data, while more complex models include Naive Bayes and Hidden Markov models.
-Recently, there has been an increase in the use of Deep Generative Models (DGM), such as Generative Adversarial Networks (GAN) [59] and Variational Autoencoders (VAE) [60] [61] .
+Recently, there has been an increase in the use of Deep Generative Models (DGM), such as Generative Adversarial Networks (GAN) [79] and Variational Autoencoders (VAE) [80] [81] .
 These models can handle very complex distributions, such as the distribution of 128x128-pixel images containing faces.
 One can use these models for instance to introduce variation.
 Suppose there is an input that can vary from time-to-time.
 One can use another instance of some dataset every time.
 However, there is little variation when the dataset is small.
 One can use a generative model to capture the underlying distribution and use a new sample as input every time.
-For example, a comparison of the use of different DGMs in a digital shadow can be found in [62].
+For example, a comparison of the use of different DGMs in a digital shadow can be found in [82].